About me

 Initial training and previous work

-I am a biologist by training.
-My initial curriculum took place at Université de Bordeaux, France.
-I obtained a Licence in Biology, with a specialisation in Biochemistry, a Master’s in Plant Biology and Biotechnology.
-Working at the Laboratoire de Biogenèse Membranaire, I earned a Doctorate degree in Plant Biology, my thesis titled “Identification and characterization of a lipase expressed during Arabidopsis thaliana reserves hydrolysis”.
+Trained as a biologist at the Université de Bordeaux, France, I specialised in Biochemistry during my Licence in Biology, further delving into Plant Biology and Biotechnology during my Master’s degree.
+My academic journey culminated in a PhD from the Laboratoire de Biogenèse Membranaire, where I defended my thesis on “Identification and characterization of a lipase expressed during Arabidopsis thaliana reserves hydrolysis” in 2011.

-This experience made me want to expand my skills on the bioinformatics side, and I joined the Enzyme Function Initiative team located at the Carl R. Woese Institute for Genomic Biology (IGB), at the University of Illinois at Urbana-Champaign.
-Together, we increased the capabilities offered by the Enzyme Function Initiative webtools and provided multiple training workshops to biologists to describe how the tools can be used for hypothesis generation.
-In addition, experimental work focused on characterizing genes from the gut microbiome.
+To further my bioinformatics skills, I joined the Enzyme Function Initiative team at the Carl R. Woese Institute for Genomic Biology (IGB), University of Illinois at Urbana-Champaign.
+There, we enhanced the capabilities of the Enzyme Function Initiative webtools and provided training to biologists, facilitating hypothesis generation.
+My research concentrated on characterising genes from the gut microbiome until 2019.